jkapila/vcvn/README.md

 10) Mean Difference wiht SD
 11) Median Difference with SD

-*Will also include predict function for applying variable convversion and normalisation on raw data for test data conversion
+**Will also try to include predict function for applying variable conversion and normalisation on raw data.

 ## Measures:
 1) RMSE